Carmen R. Lugo-Lugo

 - King, C.R., Carmen R. Lugo-Lugo, and Mary K. Bloodsworth-Lugo.
 2010.
 Animating Difference: Race, Gender, and Sexuality in Contemporary Films for Children.
 Lanham: Rowman and Littlefield.

 - Bloodsworth-Lugo, Mary K. and Carmen R. Lugo-Lugo.
 2010.
 Containing (un)American Bodies: Race, Sexuality, and Post–11 September 2001 Constructions of Citizenship.
-Amsterdam: Rodopi Press.
+Amsterdam: Brill/Rodopi Press.

 - Lugo-Lugo, Carmen R. and Mary K. Bloodsworth-Lugo.
 2009.
 A New Kind of Containment: “The War on Terror,” Sexuality, and Race Edited Collection.
-Kenilworth, NJ: Rodopi Press.
+Kenilworth, NJ: Brill/Rodopi Press.

 - Lugo-Lugo, Carmen R. and Mary K. Bloodsworth-Lugo.
 Forthcoming.
 “De-Racializing Representations of Femininity and the Marketing of Latinidad: Zoe Saldaña and L’Oreal’s True Match Campaign.”
-To appear in Latina Feminist Theory: Philosophical Essays on Gender, Race, Sexuality, Global Politics, and Latinidad.
+In Theories of the Flesh: Philosophical Essays on Gender, Race, Sexuality, Global Politics, and Latinidad.
 José Medina, Andrea Pitts, and Mariana Ortega, eds.
-Oxford: Oxford Press.
+Oxford: Oxford University Press.

 - Lugo-Lugo, Carmen R. 2018.
 “Some of my Students are Leprechauns (Or Why it is Difficult for White College Students that Racism is still a Big Deal).”
 In Teaching with Tension.
 Philathia Bolton, Cassander Smith, and Lee Bebout Eds.
 Evanston: Northwestern University Press.